⚠ Site network has grown and changed over time (19 sites in 2016 → 32 in 2025) — earlier years reflect fewer monitored sites. See Methodology.

 The goals on site reports are ≤126 CFU/100mL for E. coli and ≤35 CFU/100mL for Enterococcus.

 Monthly grab samples are analyzed at a certified laboratory.
 Each point on the site trend charts represents a single monthly sample.
-The network-wide overview chart shows the monthly average across all actively sampled sites for that month.
+The network-wide overview chart shows the annual average across all actively sampled sites for that year.
 Standards referenced:

 - NO₃-N: 3 mg/L (PADEP)